Q: Can I really get a Small Business Grant on the Internet?

 Q: How do you pick the WomensNet Amber Grant winner each month?

 A: It’s a simple, straightforward process.
-We read through grant applications each week and select finalists — typically 5.
-At the end of a given month, we discuss each finalist and vote to determine a winner.
+We carefully read through and research grant applications daily and select finalists — typically 5.
+At the end of each month, we discuss each finalist and vote to determine a winner.
 We usually announce the grant winner(s) 7-10 days into a new month.

 Businesses selected for a $2,000 Amber Grant are automatically eligible for the year-end Amber Grant ($25,000).
 Through Voting results, check-ups with the monthly Amber Grant winners and other factors, we’ll award the $25,000 in December of 2019.
 So, one woman-owned business will earn a total of $27,000 in grant funds.